Implement column mapping in your SaaS

 Does CSVBox handle auto-mapping?

 Yes.
-CSVBox auto-maps common headers using smart heuristics.
-If unsure, it lets users choose manually.
+CSVBox auto-maps common headers using heuristics.
+If the auto-match is uncertain, it exposes a straightforward UI for manual remapping.

 Do I need to integrate a backend?